Skip to content

 Usage

-assertNotEquals [ --help ] [ --line lineNumber ] [ --line-depth depth ] [ --debug ] [ --debug-lines ] [ --display ] [ --success ] [ --stderr-match ] [ --stdout-no-match ] [ --stdout-match ] [ --stdout-no-match ] [ --stderr-ok ] [ --leak globalName ] [ --skip-plumber ] [ --dump ] [ --dump-binary ] [ --head ] [ --tail ] expected actual [ message ]
+assertNotEquals [ --help ] [ --handler handler ] [ --display ] [ --debug ] [ --line lineNumber ] [ --line-depth depth ] [ --stdout-match ] [ --stdout-no-match ] [ --stderr-ok ] [ --stderr-match ] [ --stderr-no-match ] [ --dump ] [ --dump-binary ] [ --plumber ] [ --leak globalName ] [ --skip-plumber ] [ --head ] [ --tail ] expected actual [ message ]

+Assert two strings are not equal.
 If this fails it will output an error and exit.

 Arguments

-• --help - Optional.
-Flag.
+• --help - Flag.
+Optional.
 Display this help.

-• --line lineNumber - Optional.
-Integer.
+• --line lineNumber - Integer.
+Optional.
 Line number of calling function.
 Typically this is not required as it is computed from the calling function using --line-depth.

-• --line-depth depth - Optional.
-Integer.
+• --line-depth depth - Integer.
+Optional.
 The depth in the stack of function calls to find the line number of the calling function.

-• --dump - Optional.
-Flag.
+• --dump - Flag.
+Optional.
 Output stderr and stdout after test regardless.

-• --dump-binary - Optional.
-Flag.
+• --dump-binary - Flag.
+Optional.
 Output stderr and stdout after test regardless, displayed as binary.

-• --head - Optional.
-Flag.
+• --head - Flag.
+Optional.
 When outputting stderr or stdout, output the head of the file.

-• --tail - Optional.
-Flag.
+• --tail - Flag.
+Optional.
 When outputting stderr or stdout, output the tail of the file.
 (Default)

-• expected - Required.
+• expected - String.
+Required.
 Expected string.

 • actual - Required.
 Actual string.